medranSolus/lecturer_service/backend/API.md

       - BadRequest 400: group course not found
       - Unauthorized 401: user is not an owner of a course or admin
       - Conflict 409: group already exists
+  - *group/batch* - add new groups (admin only)
+    - body: [ Data.Group ]
+    - return:
+      - OK 200: all groups added
+      - Unauthorized 401: user not an admin
+      - Conflict 409: [ { int, bool } ] some courses already exists or error occured (CourseID was not found), with rows returned and state of error (true)
   - *group/accept* - accept request for signing into course group
     - body: Data.GroupMsg
     - return: